stupidFLOWERch/Brick-Breaker-Game/README.md

         - This Java class is responsible for displaying and hiding the pause menu in a game, as well as managing actions such as resuming the game or exiting the application.
 It interacts with various components of the game, including the main game class (Main), the pause menu itself, and the game engine (GameEngine).
         - The class incorporates methods to show and hide the pause menu, resume the game, and exit the application.

+- ### StartBallMovement.java
+        - The Java class is responsible for initiating the movement of the game ball by setting the ball movement flag to true in the associated Main class instance.

 - ### LevelObject.java
         - This Java class represents the state and attributes of a game level, including the current level number, remaining hearts, player score, gold status, existence of heart blocks, count of destroyed blocks, and various labels for displaying information.
         - It manages information related to restarting the game, loading from a saved state, and handles scores, levels, and file paths for high scores.
 The class encapsulates key parameters and labels relevant to the game's progression and scoring system.